ritza-co/internal-articles/docs/docusaurus-to-mintlify-migration.md

 - Clone your Docusaurus project repo
 - Change folder structure for Mintlify compatibility
 - Change all .md files to .mdx
-- Update imports and syntax in your .mdx files to sanitise it for Mintlify
+- Update imports and syntax in your .mdx files to sanitize it for Mintlify

 ## Clone Your Github repo and create a new branch